Learn more about the people and facts behind one of Australia's largest and most iconic charities.

 1,842,015

-The St Vincent de Paul Society logo is used in many countries and is recognised everywhere as a symbol of hope and goodwill.
+The St Vincent de Paul Society logo is widely recognised in Australia as a symbol of hope and goodwill.
 The logo has three components: the hands symbol, the text and the slogan.

 The hands signify: